waheeb71/vscode-cyber-icon-theme/src/module/README.md

 ## Icon packs

-The Material Icon Theme provides different icon packs.
+The Cyber Icon Theme provides different icon packs.
 The icon pack can be changed by setting the `activeIconPack` in the configuration options.
 To get a list of all available icon packs, the `getIconPacks` function can be used:

 ```typescript
 import { availableIconPacks, type IconPackValue } from 'cyber-icon-theme';